 It is always best to immediately seek medical attention to prevent shoulder injuries from worsening.

-Shoulder injuries are most likely caused by Rotator Cuff muscles.
+4. Shoulder injuries are most often caused by rotator cuff muscles

-Shoulder pain can lead to disturbed sleep and Vice Versa.
+5. Shoulder pain can lead to disrupted sleep

 Positioning yourself for sleep can be challenging with shoulder pain, with most sleep positions causing severe discomfort leading to sleep disorders.
 But the wrong position can also cause more pain and in some cases some damages.
 If experiencing shoulder pain, try to avoid sleeping on the same side as it can increase pressure on the joint and more strain on rotator cuff muscles.
 When experiencing nerve pain coming from the neck/shoulder, try to sleep on your back, put a pillow on your tummy and rest your hands over the pillow.
 Supporting the shoulders with small pillows under your shoulders can also decrease pain and strain.